AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 description: Learn about the new features, improvements, and important updates in Adobe Learning Manager October 2025 release.
 exl-id: 4d2129c4-42d8-446f-8837-879b5c2f42bf
 ---
-# What's new in Adobe Learning Manager October 2025 release
+# Upcoming changes in Adobe Learning Manager

 >[!IMPORTANT]
 >
->Please note that the features outlined are tentative and subject to change.
-For more detailed information and confirmation, kindly reach out to your designated Customer Success Manager.
-If you encounter any issues, please contact our Customer Support team at [learningmanagersupport@adobe.com](mailto:learningmanagersupport@adobe.com).
+>The Adobe Learning Manager October 2025 release is now live.
+View [What's New](/help/migrated/whats-new.md) for more information on the latest features and enhancements.
+This page will be updated with the new features and enhancements for the next release.
+Stay tuned for more updates.

 ## Overview of the release